 Nancy and Kenneth Kranzberg

-Nancy Kranzberg (LA '66) has served on the Libraries' National Council since 1994 and has been co-chair of the Libraries' Eliot Society Committee since 1987.
+Nancy Kranzberg (LA '66) has served on the Libraries' National Council since 1994 and has was co-chair of the Libraries' Eliot Society Committee for 27 years.
 Her husband Ken, who is the chairman of the board at packaging company Kranson Industries, shares Nancy's interest in the Libraries.
 The Kranzbergs funded the Nancy Spirtas Kranzberg Illustrated Book Studio, a curriculum collaboration between the Libraries and the School of Art.
 They also contributed greatly to the Kenneth and Nancy Kranzberg Art & Architecture Library, which opened in 2006, in the Sam Fox School of Design & Visual Arts, and the D.B.
 Dowd Modern Graphic History Library.

 An art collector and arts supporter, Nancy is a member of many boards, including those at the Sheldon Arts Foundation, the Contemporary Art Museum of St. Louis, and the Saint Louis Art Museum.
 She also sings cabaret for Nancy Kranzberg and the Second Half, a band composed of several community leaders.
 The Kranzbergs especially value and encourage the library's role in community and collaboration.